 How our internships are impacting this grassroots project

 What we love about providing internships with nonprofit organisations is that the results are twofold; our interns have a unique and rewarding work experience, and our partner organisations get the support they so often need.
 One of these organisations is Projekt Ubuntu, a grassroots charity based in a township in Cape Town, Masiphumelele.
-Projekt Ubuntu hosts media and communications interns, social work interns, and psychology interns at their community centre and various social impact environmental programs.
+Projekt Ubuntu hosts media and communications interns, social work interns at their community centre and various social impact environmental programs.
 We recently checked in with Candi Ryan, Projekt Ubuntu’s founder and manager, to find out how our interns are impacting their programs.

 In what ways do your interns assist your projects?